Carolyn has Championed a number of local initiatives during her years in public service. Below are some highlights.

 In early 2009 the province announced a $24.9 million transfer of funds to Mississauga from the Investing in Ontario program.
 On a motion by Carolyn, Council decided to divide the money evenly amongst 11 wards to fund projects chosen by each ward Councillor.
 The Woodlands renovation was transformed into a total rebuild with $2.2 million added to the $1.8 million already budgeted.

 Lengthy negotiations began with the Peel District School Board for a land exchange – the old library shell for land on the corner of McBride and Erindale Station Road.
-Through the assistance of the local Trustee Jeff White, the transfer has proceeded.
-In co-operation with the Board, a second driveway exiting onto McBride will help ease traffic problems with the current driveway system and provide additional on-site shared parking.
+Through the assistance of the local Trustee Jeff White, the transfer proceeded.

-The branch will be a bright, modern, attractive facility to be enjoyed by both the students and the local community.
-It will be renamed the James Wilde Memorial Library after an incredibly dedicated volunteer from the community.
-Construction will begin in 2011.
+The branch is a bright, modern, attractive facility which is enjoyed by both the students and the local community.

 For a number of River Grove residents, their builder was not completing lawns, driveways and fences.
 On behalf of the residents, we used the builder’s deposit to hire contractors and complete the work to everyone’s satisfaction.